New Deal: African Americans

 While many Americans suffered economically during the Great Depression, African Americans also had to deal with social ills, such as racism, discrimination, and segregation.
 Black workers were especially vulnerable to the economic downturn since most of them worked the most marginal jobs such as unskilled or service-oriented work, therefore they were the first to be discharged and additionally many employers preferred white workers.
-When jobs were scarce some employers even dismissed black workers to create jobs for white citizens.
-In the end, there were three times more African American workers on public assistance or relief than white workers.
+In all African American workers were much more likely to receive public assistance or relief than white workers.
+Thus In Detroit, blacks made up 4 percent of the population, and accounted for 25 percent of the relief cases.
+In Chicago, one-half of all black families were on relief.

-Roosevelt appointed an unprecedented number of African Americans to second-level positions in his administration—these appointees were collectively called the Black Cabinet.
+Roosevelt appointed an unprecedented number of African Americans to second-level leadership positions in his administration—these appointees were collectively called the Black Cabinet.
 The WPA, NYA, and CCC relief programs allocated 10% of their budgets to blacks (who comprised about 10% of the total population, and 20% of the poor).
 They operated separate all-black units with the same pay and conditions as white units.
 Some leading white New Dealers, especially Eleanor Roosevelt, Harold Ickes and Aubrey Williams, worked to ensure blacks received at least 10% of welfare assistance payments.
 However, these benefits were small in comparison to the economic and political advantages that whites received.
-Most unions excluded blacks from joining and enforcement of anti-discrimination laws in the South was virtually impossible, especially since most blacks worked in hospitality and agricultural sectors.
+Most unions excluded blacks from joining and enforcement of anti-discrimination laws in the South was virtually impossible, especially since most blacks worked in agricultural and hospitality sectors.